Horseshoe Bend elopement planning & Inspiration in Page, Arizona

 Monsoon storms during the summer can create gorgeous skies and rainbow backdrops, but can be dangerous if lightning is present.
 Proceed with caution.

-Early morning or Sunset is the best lighting for your elopement portraits any time of year.
+Sunrise or Sunset give the best lighting for your elopement portraits any time of year.
 There are some who argue that mid-day is the best time to visit Horseshoe Bend because the river below is lit up by the sun, whereas it is shaded in both the early morning and evening.
 Personally- I say pleeease keep going in the midday to all those visitors- and we will stick to those gorgeous golden rays near sunset with less people!
 Plus, with no shade, the midday sun soaking into the sandstone can be brutal, especially in the summer months.

 Always wear comfortable footwear with good gripping soles when walking around the rim.
 Sun protection, light loose clothing will help keep you cool in the warmer months.
 In the winter, a jacket or other covering will shield you from the wind.
 Always bring more water than you think you will need.
 The dryness of the desert will sneak up on you, especially if you are traveling from somewhere with more moisture in the air.
 During the hotter months having drinks or food with electrolytes to replenish the salt your body loses while sweating is highly recommended.